jieunpark1/jieunpark1/README.md

 # Hi, I’m Jieun Park 😍👋

 ## About Me
-- I am a passionate AI engineer and researcher with a Master's degree in Arts from HUFS in Seoul.
+- I am a passionate AI engineer and researcher
-- did research on Speech Recognition using AI, though.
+- Master's degree in Arts from HUFS, researched on Speech Recognition using AI, though.🙃

 ## Thesis
   **Hankuk University of Foreign Studies, 2024.8**